Applications for the 2025 program are closed. Sign up to the TSO newsletter to receive updates on future intakes.

-Investing in the development of the next generation of conductors is crucial for the continued vitality and evolution of classical and orchestral music.
+Investing in the development of the next generation of conductors is crucial for the continued vitality and evolution of classical music.
 It’s also at the heart of what we do at TSO.
-Emerging conductors bring new interpretations to compositions and fresh perspectives and innovations to the art.
+Emerging conductors not only interpret compositions but also bring new perspectives and innovations to the art.

 Each of our artistic training programs plays a vital role in cultivating musical talent helping them build careers in their field.
 This program carries the name of the late Dr Louise Crossley, whose bequest to the TSO was to develop and identify opportunities for female conductors, encouraging equal representation on stage.
 This was an area of personal importance to Dr Crossley, and we are proud to honour her wishes through this annual program.